newaetech/chipwhisperer/doc/sphinx/tutorialtimingpasswd.rst

    When you are done the software should look as follows:

    .. image:: /images/tutorials/basic/timingpower/connectscope_2.png

+   Now press the target connect (click the button labeled *Target: DIS*).
+The scope & target should now both be breen circles.

 7. From the *Tools* menu select *Open Terminal*, and press *Connect* on the terminal: